-Counseling for men mostly takes place after the tiring efforts of a man to hold his toxic masculinity fails.
-The specific counseling for men is designed in ways that would make them feel more comfortable.
+Men see counsellors for a whole range of issues.
+Whether it’s due to work, relationship drama, grief or stress; men are slowly noticing the benefits from speaking about their problems.
+Specific counselling for men is designed in ways that would make them feel more comfortable.
 It is no secret that men seek help far less than women.
 This does not mean they are not in need of help.
 Research shows that the men’s suicidal rate is four times higher than the women’s.
-Society is full of toxicity that holds men down, making therapy sound weak.
-It is not, and we have the utmost respect for those who seek help when they have to, ignoring the vicious social norms.
-As much as suffering silently is heroic, being able to take the steps for your betterment with a whole society that holds you back is incredible.
+Society is full of toxicity that stops men seeking help and making therapy sound weak.
+It is not, and we have the utmost respect for those who seek help when they have to, ignoring the vicious social blockers.
+As much as getting on with it sounds nice, being able to take the steps for your betterment with a whole society that holds you back is admirable.
 You never know who you inspire.

 Admitting we need help is difficult in itself.
 However, it is especially difficult for men.
 Men struggle with depression, suicidal thinking, and many other issues but they are unlikely to disclose these to anyone.
 Thus it is unlikely that anyone else understands their suffering.
 Men bottle up emotions to make sure talking about them does not take away their masculinity or make them look any less manly.
 Everyone wants things perfectly figured out.
 Realistically, that is impossible.
 Men just don’t seem to have the freedom to admit to it.

-In most cases, a family’s main and basic provider is a man.
+In most cases, a young family’s main financial provider is the husband or father.
 In other words, most times the financial responsibilities fall directly on men, among other things.
 People overlook men’s emotions way too often.
 This practice forces men to put on a brave face even while breaking down inside.
-They cry too little.
+They suppress their emotions.
+Trust us, men do have emotions!
 Complain or say no too little.
 There is nothing they can not be able to do.
 Nothing they should ask a woman to help them with.
 There is a certain unrealistic burden that is put on men by society.
 Obviously, these unrealistic measures would put a strain on anyone.
 Here are few identified reasons why that men seek counseling.

 - feeling irritated or frustrated